mohitsorde/jsosrm/README.md

 ## What it does?

-Without loss of generality, let us consider a common web service scenario where form data entered by a user needs validation and transformation as it goes from View to Model via controller (potentially on client app and most certainly again on web server before being passed to database) and vice-versa.
+Without loss of generality, let us consider a common web service scenario where form data entered by a user needs validation and transformation as it goes from View to Model via Controller (potentially on client app and most certainly again on web server before being passed to database) and vice-versa.

 ```js
 let input = {